's-Hertogenbosch: Sport

 The city has one professional football club, FC Den Bosch.
 It is the 1967 successor of the professional branches of BVV (Bossche Voetbal Vereniging) and Wilhelmina.
 Both of them still exist as amateur football clubs.
 As a successor of BVV FC Den Bosch can claim the national championship of 1948.
 This championship led to the construction of stadium De Vliert, which at one time had a capacity of 30,000.
 Due to the less successful years that followed, the capacity is now only 8,500 visitors.
 FC Den Bosch was the first club of Dutch international player Ruud van Nistelrooy.

 's-Hertogenbosch is more successful in field hockey.
 It is home to top club HC Den Bosch.
 The women's team in particular is a dominant force in the Dutch field hockey competition.
-The professional basketball club New Heroes Den Bosch is also very successful.
+The professional basketball club Heroes Den Bosch is also very successful.
 The city's rugby club is called The Dukes and dates from 1974.
 It is located at a very scenic location at the foot of the city walls.
 Because of the limited space, the club plays on artificial turf and part of the accommodation is subterranean.
 The Dukes has the most junior members.
 It became the national rugby champion in 2008.

 As regards events the city is host to the Rosmalen Grass Court Championships, a combined ATP Tour and WTA Tour grass court tennis event played two weeks before the Wimbledon Championships.
 The World Archery Championships and World Para Archery Championship were held here in June 2019.
 During these combined World Championships two separate venues were used: the Parade and the rugby fields of The Dukes.
 All finals took place in the arena at the Parade.
 The Parade is a historic square surrounded by high trees, situated at the foot of the nearly seven-hundred-year-old Saint John's Cathedral in the attractive center of 's-Hertogenbosch.